All Questions

 • GS-III includes Technology, Economic Development, Bio-Diversity, Environment, Security and Disaster Management,

-• GS-IV includes Ethics, Integrity, and Aptitude
+• GS-IV includes Ethics, Integrity, and Aptitude),

-Two Optionals, One Essay, Two language paper, there are total nine papers here.
+There are total nine papers here.
 250 marks for each paper, total is 1750 marks followed by Personality Test of 275 marks.

 Make a timetable,set targets on a daily,weekly and monthly basis,that's the only way to complete this extensive syllabus.